pam-exchange/BreakGlass/README.md

 Also see a general description about Breakglass [here](Docs/Breakglass.md).

 Assume PAM is the master of breakglass accounts (Breakglass category 2), it should be possible to store breakglass accounts and their password/SSH private key in a secure location, and where it is possible to retrieve passwords without PAM being available.

-This is what this Powershell script is about.
+See also [Password Safe](Docs/PasswordSafe.md) and [Symantec PAM](Docs/SymantecPAM.md) for details about setup and configuration in PAM.

 ## How it works

 The main script Beeakglass.ps1 is a Powershell, which is fetching account information including password/SSH private key from PAM and store them in a local vault.
 If there are entries in the local vault no longer in PAM, they are removed from the local vault.
 New and changed breakglass accounts in PAM are added/updated in the local vault.

-An example is shown here
+An example is shown here.
+It will send a password/SSH Key-pair request to PAM.
+When completed it will extract the new password and save it in the local KeePassXC vault.

 ```
 > .\Breakglass.ps1 -PAMType SymantecPAM -Update